Beliavsky/Fortran-code-on-GitHub/README.md

 [Ocean Assimilation Kit (OAK)](https://github.com/gher-ulg/OAK): module for high level input/output, matrix operations, n-dimensional interpolation of arbitrary curvilinear grid, reduced-rank analysis updates, and assimilation, by Alexander Barth et al.

-[Ocean Successive Orders with Atmosphere - Advanced (RadiativeTransferCode-OSOAA)](https://github.com/CNES/RadiativeTransferCode-OSOAA): accurate computation of the radiative tranfer into the Ocean-Atmosphere system including polarisation, coupling terms, and the agitated surface, from CNES
+[Ocean Successive Orders with Atmosphere - Advanced (RadiativeTransferCode-OSOAA)](https://github.com/CNES/RadiativeTransferCode-OSOAA): accurate computation of the radiative tranfer into the Ocean-Atmosphere system including polarisation, coupling terms, and the agitated surface, from CNES.
+Also [Successive Orders of Scattering method coupled with the gaseous ABSorptions (SOS-ABS)](https://github.com/CNES/RadiativeTransferCode-SOS).

 [OceanWave3D-Fortran90](https://github.com/apengsigkarup/OceanWave3D-Fortran90): efficient coastal engineering research tool used worldwide for simulation of nonlinear and dispersive free surface waves in varying bathymetries from very deep to shallow water.
 An associated paper is [Analysis of Efficient Preconditioned Defect Correction Methods for Nonlinear Water Waves](https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.3873), by Allan Peter Engsig-Karup, International Journal of Numerical Methods in Fluids (2013).